-All members of the Austin International School community play an important part in working toward our vision of creating a world of “global citizens with strong interpersonal skills who will interact positively with people from all cultural backgrounds and adapt to ever-changing international conditions.”
+All members of the Austin International School community play an important part in working toward our vision of building “a community fostering respect, leadership, and empathy through interculturalism and the joy of learning.”
 The safety, security, and wellbeing of every individual who is on campus is paramount to the health and success of our school and each individual who work, learns, and plays here.
 In particular, the protection of students is at the heart of this and all adult members of the community play an essential role in ensuring this.
 This policy outlines key elements that underpin our child protection measures and are non-negotiable in their application.

 Austin International School requires that all members who work or regularly volunteer at our school undergo background checks to see if a person has a criminal history or abuse and neglect history that might be a risk to the health and safety of children.
 The types of checks that we may use include – but are not limited to – the following:

 - Texas Criminal History check

 - National Criminal History check

 - Texas Law Enforcement Telecommunications System (TLETS) check

 Depending on the type of role the individual holds in the school (teacher, staff, volunteer, etc.), we may require additional fingerprint checks.
 No individual will be allowed to work and/or volunteer on campus without having first completed these checks.